 Drinking coffee will not have any negative effect on your body’s performance.
 However, regular coffee consumers mustn’t stop consuming coffee as an abrupt stop can cause severe headaches.
 These withdrawal symptoms are often confused to be with altitude sickness.
 Therefore, it is recommended that you keep a moderate intake in the Everest Base Camp trek.

 Trekking is a challenging task.
 Any basic trekking requires a fine level of physical fitness.
 If you prepare your body for the EBC trek by strength and cardio training, you will experience lesser trouble during the trek.
 Altitude sickness can affect anybody.
 It does not affect everyone in the same way, same place or same time.
 Therefore you must prepare your body physically to make it adapt to the changing atmospheres.
 Some prep treks around mildly high altitudes can be a good way to rehearse your body for the EBC trek.

 The Everest Base Camp trek is a challenging and rewarding trek.
 It can often excite or even, at times, scare you.
-During such surging emotions, people tend to get over excited and overestimate or underestimate their abilities.
-While overestimating one’s abilities, they tend to ignore minor symptoms and put more pressure on their own body.
+During such surging emotions, people tend to get over-excited and overestimate or underestimate their abilities.
+While overestimating one’s abilities, they tend to ignore minor symptoms and put more pressure on their own bodies.
 This can lead to severe altitude sickness.
 If you notice even a slight problem or a change in your body, you must immediately inform your companions.
 Often times, people shy away from reporting such problems and end up getting severely sick.
 The EBC trek is a challenging yet enjoyable journey.
 You can reap the best possible experiences of it from a healthy mindset.
 Also, having strong mental endurance and perseverance goes a long way to have a successful trip.

 - Many of the trekkers that took on high-altitude trekking gave feedback on the consumption of dark chocolate/cocoa.
 They claim that consuming dark chocolate/cocoa helped them prevent altitude sickness.
 However, this is not a proven fact yet, it is a good idea to carry chocolates along with energy bars on the EBC Trek.